-Starting in 2021, the Agricultural History Society piloted a grant program for members to advance the society’s mission “to encourage and promote scholarship in the history of agriculture and rural life.”
-This investment in the membership and the field of agricultural and rural history is the fruit of the Centennial Campaign, known as Seed Money, that marked the 100th anniversary of the AHS and concluded at the end of 2019.
+In 2021, the Agricultural History Society (AHS) established a grant program for members to advance the society’s mission “to encourage and promote scholarship in the history of agriculture and rural life.”
+This investment in the membership and the field of agricultural and rural history is the fruit of the Centennial Campaign, known as Seed Money, that marked the 100th anniversary of the AHS.

-Because of that commitment to supporting scholars as they create the future of the discipline, the AHS annually awards one grant of $1,000 USD per year in each of the following career categories:
+Because of AHS’s commitment to supporting scholars as they create the future of the discipline, the society annually awards eight grants of $1,500 USD each.
+The awards are made in the following career categories:

 Independent Scholars and Contingent Faculty

-Public History (examples, but not limited to librarians and public historians; an individual or team may present a proposal for the development of an online or physical exhibit, digitizing collections relevant to agricultural and rural history (published/unpublished), or other public-facing activity consistent with the promotion of “scholarship in the history of agriculture and rural life.”)
+Public History (examples, but not limited to: librarians; public historians; and an individual or team presenting a proposal for the development of an online or physical exhibit, digitizing collections relevant to agricultural and rural history, or other public-facing activity consistent with the promotion of “scholarship in the history of agriculture and rural life.”)

 Applications will be adjudicated by a committee consisting of the Executive Committee (excluding officers) and any members they may see fit to include.
 Applications are due September 15 and award announcements will be made by December 15 of the same year.

-Applicants must be members of the AHS at the time of application.
+Applicants, except those applying in the Public History category, must be members of the AHS at the time of application (membership may be purchased when applying).

 The applicant must identify which category they are applying for and must be eligible in that category at the time of application.